abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateanotherapplication.md

 - Push your image to your registry

-> Replace the value of the REGISTRY with your own if need.
+> Replace the value of `REGISTRY` with your own registry name if needed.
-> If you don't have your own registry, you can skip this command but keep using `REGISTRY=abcdesktopio`
+> If you do not have your own registry, you can skip this step but keep `REGISTRY=abcdesktopio`.

 ```
 REGISTRY=abcdesktopio
 docker push $REGISTRY/gimp.d
 ```

-- Create a json file from your container image
+- Create a JSON file from your container image

-> If you don't have your own registry, do not skip this command, and keep using `REGISTRY=abcdesktopio`
+> If you do not have your own registry, do not skip this step.
+Keep `REGISTRY=abcdesktopio`.

 ```
 REGISTRY=abcdesktopio